-- 2. After washing the lawn mower, wipe dry all accessible surfaces. - 3.
-With the mower in an upright position, start the engine outdoors, and let it run until it reaches normal operating temperature to evaporate any water remaining on the engine. - 4.
-Stop the engine and allow it to cool. - 5.
-After the lawn mower is clean and dry, touch up any damaged paint, and coat other areas that may rust with a light film of oil.
-Lubricate the control cable cores with a silicone spray lubricant.
+- 1. After washing the lawn mower, remove garden hose and wipe dry all accessible surface. - 2.With the mower in an upright position, start the engine outdoor and let it run until it reaches normal operating temperature to evaporate any water remaining on the engine. - 3.Stop the engine and allow it to cool. - 4.
+After the lawn mower is clean and dry, coat areas that may rust with a light film of oil or silicon spray.
+Also lubricate the control cable cores with a silicon spray lubricant.